HSE-Perm-projects-23-24/mikhaylov-docs/SYRCoSE 2024 paper.md

 Contest systems are useful and effective tools for training IT specialists.
 They provide students with the opportunity to practice programming skills, solve various problems and participate in competitions.
 However, despite their effectiveness in teaching the basics of programming and algorithmic thinking, contest systems have some limitations.
 They do not provide students with the context that is present when solving real tasks in a professional environment.
 In addition, they do not teach students to work within the processes that are usually used in IT companies.
 Therefore, despite their value, contest systems should be used in combination with other learning methods to ensure a comprehensive training of future IT specialists.

-Numerous studies are dedicated to the processes and infrastructure necessary for software development.
-In her work "Optimal'nyj podhod k razrabotke programmnogo obespecheniya s ispol'zovaniem sovremennyh metodologij i tehnicheskih sredstv" [13], Lazareva N.B. considers the current requirements for the development process and infrastructure.
-Author emphasizes the importance of using fast and convenient tools for installing, supporting and updating software.

 Based on the analysis of existing research, it can be concluded that a large number of works are devoted to the electronic information and educational environment, automatic programming assignment checking systems or individual student software development projects.
 These works often focus on specific methodologies, technologies and tools.
 However, the issue of analyzing and modeling the IT infrastructure associated with software development for the training of IT specialists requires further research.
 Studying this issue is important for providing quality education that will prepare specialists capable of filling the workforce gap in the dynamically evolving IT sector.

 ## III RELATED WORKS

 The scientific literature presents numerous works dedicated to the description and use of the TOGAF methodology, the Architecture Development Method (ADM), and the ArchiMate modeling language.
 In particular, the works of A.D.
-Borremans [14] and A.T.
-Synbulatova [15] provide a comparison of methodologies such as TOGAF (The Open Group Architecture Framework), Zachman, Gartner, and others.
+Borremans [13] and A.T.
+Synbulatova [14] provide a comparison of methodologies such as TOGAF (The Open Group Architecture Framework), Zachman, Gartner, and others.
 The experience of using the TOGAF methodology for modeling the architecture of an educational organization is described in the works of K.G.
-Skripkin [16] and A.Yu.
-Sapozhnikova [17].
+Skripkin [15] and A.Yu.
+Sapozhnikova [16].
 V.A.
-Knyshov [18] considers the ArchiMate modeling language, developed by The Open Group and suitable for use within the TOGAF methodology.
-As an example of a work that thoroughly describes the practical application of the ADM method, one can note the article "Adaptaciya adm metoda standarta togaf k razrabotke i vnedreniyu arhitekturnyh reshenij v sfere setevogo  FMCG-ritejla" [19] by authors Voronova O.V. and Ilyin I.V.
-Some works describe the application of TOGAF in the context of educational organizations, including works [17] and [20] and others by a team of authors Kuznetsov A.A., Sapozhnikova A.Yu., Kulikova G.G., considering the processes of digital transformation of universities and enterprises using the TOGAF methodology for the transition to Industry 4.0.
+Knyshov [17] considers the ArchiMate modeling language, developed by The Open Group and suitable for use within the TOGAF methodology.
+As an example of a work that thoroughly describes the practical application of the ADM method, one can note the article "Adaptaciya adm metoda standarta togaf k razrabotke i vnedreniyu arhitekturnyh reshenij v sfere setevogo  FMCG-ritejla" [18] by authors Voronova O.V. and Ilyin I.V.
+Some works describe the application of TOGAF in the context of educational organizations, including works [16] and [19] and others by a team of authors Kuznetsov A.A., Sapozhnikova A.Yu., Kulikova G.G., considering the processes of digital transformation of universities and enterprises using the TOGAF methodology for the transition to Industry 4.0.
 The main focus in the team's works is on designing a knowledge management system for joint use by universities and industrial enterprises.

-The work "Arhitekturnye podhody v upravlenii informatizaciej obrazovatel'nogo uchrezhdeniya" [21], authored by N.V.
+The work "Arhitekturnye podhody v upravlenii informatizaciej obrazovatel'nogo uchrezhdeniya" [20], authored by N.V.
 Bradula, is most closely related to the topic of this research.
 It considers the problem of building the IT infrastructure of an educational institution and choosing methods to align the infrastructure with the real needs of the organization.
 The work carries out a comparative analysis of architectural approaches to IT management in an educational institution, including the Zachman model, EAP, TOGAF, FEAF, GERAM, and GEAF.
 The author demonstrates the appropriateness of using the TOGAF architecture for higher education institutions.
 All these studies confirm the significance of TOGAF and ADM in the context of developing and managing enterprise architecture.
 They also highlight the flexibility and adaptability of these tools, indicating the possibility of their application in the educational sphere for modeling and developing IT infrastructure intended for practical sessions in the process of training professionals of IT specialties.

 ## IV SETTING THE TASK